 Windows are not sealed: Did you know that 10% of the money you spend to heat your house is lost through windows?
 Warm air seeps out in the sneakiest of places.
 Walk around to each window in your home and check for any drafts or bursts of cold air that you feel coming through.
 If you notice any air leaks, you’ll want to seal up those windows with caulking.
 If you’re having a hard time telling where the draft is coming from, grab a lit candle and walk around your house--wherever the flame flickers, you probably have a draft!

-Furnace filter is dirty: If your furnace filter isn’t changed regularly, it’s possible that it can get so dirty that it will restrict air flow to the furnace.
+The furnace filter is dirty: If your furnace filter isn’t changed regularly, it’s possible that it can get so dirty that it will restrict airflow to the furnace.
 Changing the furnace may be the quick and easy solution to this problem.
 If your furnace is working overtime to push that limited warm air through the vents, it will eventually shut down due to overuse.
 If you choose to change the air filter yourself, be sure to shut off your furnace first.

 Valve: While the odds are slim, it’s always a possibility that your home’s gas valve has been shut off.
 In that case, the furnace will not operate because it’s not receiving gas.
 Be sure to check your home’s gas valve, and resolve the issue quickly by simply turning the gas back on!